 COMMUNITY CONVERSATION FORMAT DATE/DATE RANGE CONDUCTED POPULATION NUMBER COMPLETED HOW PARTICIPANTS WERE IDENTIFIED OR SURVEYS DISSEMINATED Focus Group 2/11/2025 2/18/2025 Parents/Caregivers 2 Parents/caregivers who attended parent-teacher conference nights were given the opportunity to sign up to participate.
 Parents of youth in after school programs were sent a text inviting them to participate.
 18 total parents consented to participate.
 Each received a \$25 gift card.
-KEY THEMES General really like and fe Perceived Norms of Your Perceive many r school students Were very unsu Parent Rules and Commu Most shared the they permit thei these rules when Parents shared the talk about it mou Nearly all said the Community Rewards for Felt community (e.g. more free a th Subported by). th Substance Use a more youth are usi drink and more tha re about how man unication Around S ey have a general r ir child to drink in ru n they are going to they feel uncomfor re, but don't becau hey didn't have or Prosocial Involven could do more to activities and provid for more awards of ng substances than actually are.
-Most thought more than 50% of high an 30% have vaped or used marijuana. y youth gamble but didn't think it was very common.
-Substance Use/Gambling ule that their children cannot drink or use any substances.
+KEY THEMES General really like and fe Perceived Norms of Your Perceive many in school students Were very unsu Parent Rules and Community Most shared the they permit their these rules whe Parents shared the talk about it mo Nearly all said the Community Rewards for Felt community (e.g. more free a th Subported by). th Substance Use a more youth are usi drink and more that re about how man unication Around S ey have a general r ir child to drink in ru n they are going to they feel uncomfor re, but don't becau hey didn't have or Prosocial Involver could do more to sa activities and provid for more awards of ng substances than actually are.
+Most thought more than 50% of high an 30% have vaped or used marijuana. y youth gamble but didn't think it was very common. ubstance Use/Gambling rule that their children cannot drink or use any substances.
 Some said noderation if with them at home.
 Many said they remind their children of events like a party, dance, etc. table talking with their kids about substance use.
-They noted wanting to se the conversations felt awkward and they didn't know what to say. communicate any specific rules around gambling.
+They noted wanting to use the conversations felt awkward and they didn't know what to say. communicate any specific rules around gambling.

-KEY THEMES Resources/ Importance of Preventing Youth Substance Use/Gambling Readiness • Felt is important to prevent alcohol/vaping/marijuana use, particularly among younger youth.
+KEY THEMES Resources/ Readiness Felt is important to prevent alcohol/vaping/marijuana use, particularly among younger youth.
 For youth over age 16, several felt that it was more important to teach them to use alcohol and marijuana responsibly than to prevent use entirely.
 Did not see youth gambling as an important problem to address.
-Saw as less prevalent and having less negative outcomes compared to substance use.
-What is Needed to Prevent Substance Use More free after school and summer activities. • Supports for children in households where parents or other adults have a substance use disorder.
+Saw as less prevalent and having less negative outcomes compared to substance use. hat is Needed to Prevent Substance Use More free after school and summer activities.
+Supports for children in households where parents or other adults have a substance use disorder.